 Slime molds are one of the most common fungal ailments of turfgrass.
 Slime molds are caused not by fungi, as is usually the case with turfgrass diseases, but micro-organisms called saprophytes that decompose dead organic matter.
-If slime molds have taken hold of your lawn, you will notice intermittent patches of gray, yellow or orange powder growing over the top of the grass blades.
+If slime molds have caused gray lawn grass, you will notice intermittent patches of gray, yellow or orange blobs growing over the top of the grass blades.

-There are several lawn diseases that are called leaf smuts, but the two that most commonly infect lawns are stripe smut -- caused by the fungus Ustilago striiformis -- and flag smut -- caused by the fungus Urocystis agropyri.
+There are several turfgrass lawn diseases that are called leaf smuts, but the two that most commonly infect lawns are stripe smut — caused by the fungus Ustilago striiformis — and flag smut — caused by the fungus Urocystis agropyri.
 The earliest symptom of leaf smut diseases is gray and yellow discoloration on grass blades followed quickly by stunted new growth.
 As the disease progresses, black spore masses break the leaf surface and the leaf distorts further.

-Gray Leaf Spot
+Gray Leaf Spot on Turf

-Gray leaf spot is another common turfgrass disease.
-It is most commonly observed on lawns that have been exposed to excessive moisture, particularly shaded or secluded parts of the lawn.
-Ash-colored spots break out over the tops of the grass and, in severe cases, raised lesions appear on grass blades.
-Like leaf smuts, grey leaf spot diseases can be treated with a combination of cultural management factors, such as avoiding the use of high nitrogen fertilizers, and chemical fungicides.
+When gray leaf spot occurs on turf, ash-colored spots break out over the tops of the grass and, in severe cases, raised lesions appear on grass blades.
+Like leaf smuts, grey leaf spot diseases can be treated with a combination of cultural management factors, such as avoiding the use of high nitrogen fertilizers, not overwatering and by applying chemical fungicides.

-There are a wide range of ailments that can potentially cause grass to turn gray -- from simple drought stress to diseases that can kill your grass outright.
+There are a wide range of ailments that can potentially cause grass to turn gray — from simple drought stress to diseases that can kill your grass outright.
 Therefore, it can sometimes be difficult to accurately diagnose the condition causing your grass to turn gray.
-If you do not observe any of the parallel symptoms alongside gray discoloration, a local university extension office can provide a remote diagnosis if you send a sample of the discolored grass.
+If you do not observe any of the parallel symptoms alongside gray discoloration, a local university extension office can provide a remote diagnosis if you send in a sample of the discolored grass.